 This tour also works with a smart phone and VR headset.
 To use load website on phone and click on the headset icon choose your headset type.

-To go to the full tour website and view the tour in full screen or on mobile click
+To view the tour in full screen, on mobile or on VR headset click